 The Police Department is comprised of sworn police officers that cover the residential and commercial areas around our City, including state highways.

 The City of Beardstown Police Department has current openings for police officers.
 Officers receive a variety of benefits through the City of Beardstown.
-Those interested in a career with our department can download the Application for Employment.
-You may drop off or mail your completed application to:
+Those interested in a career with our department can download the Application for Employment for Full-time at https://www.applytoserve.com/ For part-time ONLY applicants, you may drop off or mail your completed application to:

 City of Beardstown Police Department